Maple syrup urine disease: Liver transplantation

 Usually, MSUD patients are monitored by a dietitian.
 Liver transplantation is a treatment option that can completely and permanently normalize metabolic function, enabling discontinuation of nutritional supplements and strict monitoring of biochemistry and caloric intake, relaxation of MSUD-related lifestyle precautions, and an unrestricted diet.
-Liver transplantation increased the BKD function to increase by 10% which is understood to be enough to prevent buildup of BCAA's that may lead to metabolic consequences.
+Liver transplantation may increase the BKD function by 10%, which is understood to be enough to prevent buildup of BCAA's that may lead to metabolic consequences.
 This procedure is most successful when performed at a young age, and weaning from immunosuppressants may even be possible in the long run.
 However, the surgery is a major undertaking requiring extensive hospitalization and rigorous adherence to a tapering regimen of medications.
 Following transplant, the risk of periodic rejection will always exist, as will the need for some degree of lifelong monitoring in this respect.
 Despite normalizing clinical presentation, liver transplantation is not considered a cure for MSUD.
 The patient will still carry two copies of the mutated BKAD gene in each of their cells, which will consequently still be unable to produce the missing enzyme.
 They will also still pass one mutated copy of the gene on to each of their biological children.
 As a major surgery, the transplant procedure itself also carries standard risks, although the odds of its success are greatly elevated when the only indication for it is an inborn error of metabolism.
 In the absence of a liver transplant, the MSUD diet must be adhered to strictly and permanently.
 However, in both treatment scenarios, with proper management, those affected can live healthy, normal lives without experiencing the severe neurological damage associated with the disease.